ant-media/ant-media-documentation/docs/get-started/introduction.md

 ## Licensing

-Ant Media Server has basically three types of licenses.
+Ant Media Server has two types of licenses.

 1. Ant Media Server Community Edition is free to use, with Apache license.
-2. You can opt in with a pay-as-you-go plan where usage is calculated every streaming minute.

-3. Ant Media Server Enterprise Edition has a paid license per instance/server.
+2. Ant Media Server Enterprise Edition has a paid license per instance/server.
 Paid license options are hourly, monthly, annually and perpetual.
 You can ask for a license from us.

 ### Enterprise Edition cluster license